 The estimated growth rate of advertising spending in China in 2020 is 3.9%, higher than 3% in 2019, according to the revised forecast from Dentsu Aegis Network (DAN).
-DAN revised 2020’s forecast from 6.9%.
-In particular, outdoor advertising spending is facing a difficult year, coupled with the impact of coronavirus pandemic, which is expected to […]
+Tencent displaces Baidu and becomes the second largest publisher by total net digital ad spending with an increase of 15.5% YoY.
+And.
+Alibaba will remain on top, […]

 The total rate card ad spending in China declined by 8.8% YoY in the first half of 2019 (H1 2019) according to CTR.
 Traditional media lost 12.8% of ad revenueS from a year ago.
 Only food and transportation of the top 10 industries increased their ad spending.
 Ad Spending Change by Quarter 2016-Q2 2019 Ad […]

 China’s full media advertising spending grew by 2.9% year-on-year in 2018.
 The top 20 advertisers represented by Coca-Cola Company combined accounted for 19.1% of overall expenditure on full media advertising.
 The full media advertising in China saw spending growth fall at a steady level of 2.9% at the end of 2018, which was as high as […]

 Spending on traditional advertising dropped by 1.5%.
 Spending on broadcast advertising increased by 5.9% year-on-year while the length of ads continued to be decreased by 5.1% year-on-year.
 Nine of the top 10 magazine advertising buyers were international luxury brands.
 Spending on traditional advertising dropped by 1.5%, weighted down by TV, newspaper, magazine, and traditional outdoors advertising […]